lezaz/lezaz/_posts/2019-10-29-the-gutenberg-layout-problem.md

 ```

 The above snippet will add a left margin to elements that are floated to the left and a right margin to elements floated to the right, therefore displacing them visually and moving them to the place we need the to be.
 It's counter-intuitive and I absolutely hate it.
 It's an ugly hack that makes absolutely no sense.
 But it works (most of the time).

-In some cases you may need to also add something like this:

 ## Got a better idea?